yiisoft/yii2/docs/guide/start-databases.md

 ```

 > Info: Active Record is a powerful way to access and manipulate database data in an object-oriented fashion.
 You may find more detailed information in the [Active Record](db-active-record.md) section.
-Alternatively, you may also interact with a database using a lower-level data accessing method called [Data Access Objects](db-dao.md).
+Alternatively, you may also interact with a database using a lower-level data accessing method called [Database Access Objects](db-dao.md).

 Creating an Action <span id="creating-action"></span>